gfanton/invaders/README.md

 * [ ] Implement a graph representation: Visualizing the movements of the aliens across the map could be fascinating, but it might be challenging to implement or visualize in the terminal.
-A JavaScript interface may be more suitable for this.
+A web interface may be more suitable for this.
 * [ ] Use different level of verbosity: for now, debug lecture can be difficult with bigger map, multiple verbosity level should help imporove debuging
+* [ ] Improve simulation output for better readability

 ## Notes
 * An alternative approach to this exercise could involve making the aliens autonomous using goroutines and syncing them with some sort of ticker.
 This